ekuiter/torte/README.md

 If you are looking for a curated collection of feature models from various domains, have a look at our [feature-model-benchmark](https://github.com/SoftVarE-Group/feature-model-benchmark).

 If you have any feedback, please contact me at [kuiter@ovgu.de](mailto:kuiter@ovgu.de).

+## License

+The source code of this project is released under the [LGPL v3 license](LICENSE.txt).
+To ensure reproducibility, we also provide binaries (e.g., for solvers) in this repository.
+These binaries have been collected or compiled from public sources.
+Their usage is subject to each binaries' respective license - please contact me if you perceive any licensing issues.